 Some countries require a student visa.
 We will inform you if this is the case and we will assist you in the application process so that the student visa is ready before departure.

-It's time to get excited and your questions before departure are still more than welcome.
+It's time to get excited!
+Any questions before departure are always more than welcome.
 We love to get excited with you.
 Studying abroad really is a great opportunity that you should not miss.